 The presence of Jupiter will help boost your confidence and will give you a hand in overlooking other people’s negative opinions.
 You’ll feel a sense of satisfaction and pride during April’s Full Moon, you’ll also feel ready to take on the toughest of challenges.
 Pluto’s presence during the Full Moon of April 19, will aid you in figuring out the best ways for you to work towards achieving your goals.
 Don’t let anything stand in your way!

 When should you cut your hair in accordance with the Moon?
 Which phase is the Moon in today?
 The Moon has and will always be a subject of wonder and fascination, which is why we bring you our complete Lunar calendar 2019.
 The Full Moon is the best known lunar phase and now, thanks to our Moon calendar 2019, you never have to miss another one again!

 Curious about the Full Moon and your horoscope sign?
+What Full Moon effects can you expect on April, 19?
 We reveal the Full Moon's influence on each zodiac sign.